INM-6/python-odmltables/doc/tutorial.rst

 Interactive  Tutorial
 =====================
 In addition to the detailed step-by-step instructions presented here, there is also an interactive tutorial available as jupyter notebook.
 This is giving a quick overview on how odMLtables can be used in a metadata workflow by presenting a number of small application scenarios for odMLtables.
-You can run the tutorial directy on binder by clicking the following link
+You can run the tutorial directy on binder by clicking the following link below

 .. image:: https://mybinder.org/badge.svg
   :target: https://mybinder.org/v2/gh/juliasprenger/python-odmltables/tutorial?filepath=tutorials%2FScenarios.ipynb
   :alt: Binder Link